Palliative care and end of life services

 - Medical treatment decision makers

-You can appoint someone to be your medical power of attorney, also known as ‘enduring power of attorney (medical treatment)’, to make medical decisions on your behalf when, in certain circumstances, you can’t.
+You can appoint someone to be your medical power of attorney, to make medical decisions on your behalf when, in certain circumstances, you are unable to.

 - What to do after someone dies

-When someone dies, it will help you to have a written plan of what you need to do including who you need to contact.
+When someone dies, it will help to have a written plan of what you need to do and who you need to contact.

 - Grief – support services